ShepLT1/Password-Generator/README.md

 ## Description

-For this project, I was asked to create a password generator that probvides a random password based on user-selected criteria.
+For this project, I was asked to create a password generator that provides a random password based on user-selected criteria.

 ## User-Selected Criteria